C&R Research CEO MoonTae Yoon Receives Award of Recognition for the Development of Domestic Clinical Trials by the Minister of Health and Welfare

 Yoon was honored at the “2019 World Clinical Trials Day” event hosted by the National Clinical Trial Support Foundation at the Asan Medical Center in Seoul, South Korea.
 There, he was recognized for his significant role in the legal, social, and ethical regulations of the field, and for his continual promotion and improvement of domestic clinical trials.

-After earning his medical doctorate at the Seoul National University School of Medicine in 1978, Yoon began to accrue extensive experience in product development at Dong-A Pharmaceutical Co.
+After graduated college of pharmacy at the Seoul National University , Yoon began to accrue extensive experience in product development at Dong-A Pharmaceutical Co. in 1978.
 He joined the multinational electronics company LG in 1984, where he took charge of its clinical trials for over a decade.
 By 1997, Yoon established Korea’s first private enterprise CRO company, C&R Research, and with it helped conceived the nation’s domestic CRO industry.

 When receiving the award, Dr. Yoon promised: “I see [this award] as a motive to contribute even more effort in making the domestic CRO industry globally competitive, and will not remain complacent with C&R’s success thus far.
 I ask for the government ministries’ continued support with the development of pharmaceutical biotechnology and the CRO industry.”

 C&R Research has grown to become the leading CRO in South Korea, operating more than 2,000 clinical trials at home and abroad.
 The company has several domestic and foreign subsidiaries, including China’s C&R Lewei JV, Singapore’s C&R Healthcare Global, C&R Academy, and Q-fitter, and employs approximately 350 people.
 After earning 25 billion won in its annual sales last year, C&R aims to reach 44 billion won (KRW) in 2019.